 Adjunct Faculty must contact the Department Coordinator of any updates to course textbooks when they sign and return their Course Assignment Confirmation.
 Adjunct Faculty are required to provide the following information:

-Weekly Moodle evaluations will be conducted by the Assistant Director as early as two weeks before a course begins.
-This ensures that Adjunct Faculty obtain the support they need and our students are receiving a valuable education.
+Weekly Moodle evaluations will be conducted by the Associate Director as early as two weeks before a course begins.
+This ensures that Adjunct Faculty obtain the support they need, and our students are receiving a valuable education.
 Two weeks before the course starts, we want to ensure that adjunct faculty access the course and log in.
 One week before the class begins, adjunct faculty must have the course syllabus, meeting information, textbook information, and the first week/session complete.
 Adjunct faculty are expected to:

 If there are any concerns, Adjunct Faculty will receive an email with an option to meet to discuss best practices when teaching online, along with suggestions.